avsk80/avsk80.github.io/README.md

 - **TruTax Project**:
 - Implemented a hybrid solution using association rules, K-Means, and BERT to solve incorrect mapping of Lowe’s item to tax code mapping
-- Impact: The solution was 90% accurate and saved 30+ hours of manual efforts for the finance team
+- Impact: The solution was 90% accurate and saved 20+ hours of manual efforts per week for the finance team

 - **Competitive Intelligence**:
 - Developed ETL pipelines and Data Warehouse schema in Hive to ingest daily scarped competitor price data